Richard Rodgers (tight end): Washington Football Team

 Rodgers signed with the Washington Football Team on April 6, 2020, uniting him with his father Richard Rodgers Sr. He was released on September 5, 2020.

 Philadelphia Eagles (second stint)

-On September 8, 2020, Rodgers signed back with the Philadelphia Eagles after an injury to Joshua Perkins.
+On September 8, 2020, Rodgers signed back with the Eagles after an injury to Joshua Perkins.
 After stepping in for an injured Dallas Goedert, Rodgers became the starting tight end on Week 7 following an injury to Zach Ertz.
 In Week 11 against the Cleveland Browns, Rodgers caught two passes for 48 yards and his first touchdown since 2017.
 In Week 12 against the Seattle Seahawks, Rodgers caught a 33-yard Hail Mary pass from Carson Wentz in the last minute of the fourth quarter.

 On June 11, 2021, Rodgers re-signed with the Eagles for the 2021 season.
 He was waived on August 31.
 He re-signed with their practice squad on September 21, 2021, but was released a week later.